coreybutler/musthave/README.md

 mh.hasAll(process.env, 'IMPORTANT_VAR_1', 'IMPORTANT_VAR_2'); // returns boolean
 ```

+If the `hasAll` method fails, the missing attributes are available in `mh.missing` (returned as an array of strings).

 ### Use: HasAny

 If you need to make sure an object has _at least_ one attribute of a specific name, use the `hasAny()` method.